 Greece’s industrial turnover rose 37 percent from a year earlier in May, compared with a revised increase of 52.3 percent in April.

-Greece’s central government primary cash balance recorded a surplus of 832 million euros in the first two months of the year, Bank of Greece (BoG) figures have shown.
+Greece’s central government recorded a primary cash balance deficit of 9,27 billion euros in the first half of the year, according to figures released by the Bank of Greece.

 As anticipated, Fitch kept its credit rating for Greece steady at ‘BB’ with a stable outlook.